 - The arrow, representing the focus of the planner's attention, symbolizes the implementation skills of a planner, emerging from the support by this marriage of theory and practice.

 The School's Graduation Ceremony is held the same day as Spring convocation.
-If you are about to graduate and are interested in a School Ring, please contact the Waterloo store (SCH 109) at Retail Services to arrange for a fitting, in your final term during the last week of class. *Please note that all graduating students are welcome regardless of whether they have chosen to order a ring!
+If you are about to graduate and are interested in a School Ring, please contact the W Store (SCH 109) at Retail Services to arrange for a fitting. *Please note that all graduating students are welcome regardless of whether they have chosen to order a ring!